History of Buddhism - Gotama's Story

 It was destroyed by Jesuit missionaries in the 1860s.

-So far, that's the brief history of Buddhism in India.
+So much about the brief history of Buddhism in India.
 But Buddhism went on elsewhere.

-During the centuries of decline in India the centre of Buddhist culture shifted to South Asia and China.
+During the centuries of decline in India the center of Buddhist culture shifted to South Asia and China.

 Buddhism in China - a dialogue of civilisations

-Buddhist monks in China transcribed and translated thousands of Indian scriptures.
+Buddhist monks in China transcribed and translated thousands of Indian scriptures since 1st. century CE.

-Nevertheless, many of the ancient document of Buddhism history survived only in Chinese translation.
+Therefore many of the ancient document of Buddhism survived only in their Chinese transliteration.

-It was revived in the 10th century as Chan Buddhism China, that focused on meditation (chin.: Chan).
+It was revived in the 10th century as Chan Buddhism China, that focused on meditation ('Chan' or channa, the transliteration of Sanskrit "dhayana").

-When Japanese monks came to study Buddhism in China in the 13th century, they pronounced the characters for 'Chan' as 'Zen'.
+Much later (13th century) when Japanese monks came to study Buddhism in China in the , they pronounced the Chinese characters for 'Chan' as 'Zen'.

-Later Zen Buddhism was practised by Japan's ruling class, but it was soon forgotten.
+Later Zen Buddhism was practised by Japan's ruling class, but it became forgotten.

 French Buddhism